 Before you can record statistics, you must enable statistics tracking (Enabling Statistics Tracking, page 8).

-- 1 From the scorecard, select a hole. - 2 Enter the total number of strokes taken, including putts, and press a. - 3 Set the number of putts taken, and press .
+- 1 From the scorecard, select a hole. - 2 Enter the number of strokes taken, and press START. - 3 Set the number of putts taken, and press START. - 4 If necessary, select an option: